signalkuppe/blog/src/pages/cerca/README.md

-## Search page is a SPA made with react and vite
+## Search page is a SPA made with react and vite.
+Dependencies are in the main package.json